MediaComem/comem-masrad-dfa/subjects/angular-cli/README.md

 ```bash
 $> ng version
 ```
-> If you don't want to install it globally, since the CLI itself is a dependency of any Angular project, you could just use `npx` to create a blank project, then use `npm run ng` inside the project directory to call the locally installed CLI.
+> If you don't want to install it globally, since the CLI itself is a dependency of any Angular project, you could just use `npx ng new` to create a blank project, then use `npx ng <command>` inside the project directory to call the locally installed CLI.

 > We will not use this method in this subject